David McMillan (smuggler): Australian conviction

-Thailand
+Escape from Thailand

-While on parole, McMillan flew to Thailand, travelling under the name Daniel Westlake.
-After a close call at Don Mueang airport, he was arrested in Bangkok's Chinatown and charged with heroin trafficking.
-He was held in Klong Prem Central Prison, also known colloquially as the Bangkok Hilton.
+While on parole, McMillan flew to Thailand in December 1993, travelling on a false passport under the name "Daniel Westlake".
+After a close call at Don Mueang airport, he was thereafter arrested in Bangkok's Chinatown while in possession of two false passports and $50,000 in cash.
+Thai police had also recovered 40 grams of heroin that had been discarded at the airport Departures area, which they attributed to McMillan, and he was then charged with heroin trafficking.
+McMillan was held on remand to await trial in Klong Prem Central Prison, also known colloquially as the Bangkok Hilton.
 Klong Prem Central prison (Thai: คลองเปรม; rtgs: Khlong Prem) is a maximum security prison in Chatuchak District, Bangkok, Thailand.
 The prison has several separate sections and houses up to 20,000 inmates.
 Due to his financial status, McMillan lived more comfortably than the average inmate while in prison.
 McMillan had his own chef and servants, dined on food bought from the supermarket, and also had his own office, television and radio.

 Facing the death penalty and a transfer to Bang Kwang Central Prison, which was considered the most notorious prison in Asia, McMillan resolved to escape.
-In August 1996 he cut the cell bars with hacksaws, scaled seven inner walls, then mounted the outer wall using a bamboo-pole ladder during the night.
-Once out of the prison, McMillan changed into civilian clothes and carried an umbrella as he walked away from the prison.
+On the night of 18 August 1996 he cut his cell window bars with hacksaws, scaled seven inner walls, then mounted the electric fence topped 9 meter outer wall using a bamboo-pole ladder, before abseiling down on a makeshift rope just as dawn was breaking..
+McMillan changed into civilian clothes and carried an opened umbrella as he walked away from the prison, the main purpose of which was to hide his white face from guards in watchtowers and tricking them into thinking he was a fellow colleague.
 McMillan credits the umbrella with helping him escape, saying that "escaping prisoners don't carry umbrellas".
 Within four hours of escaping the prison McMillan had boarded a plane to Singapore using a false passport, narrowly evading pursuing prison authorities.
 He later stated that there was "nothing better than the suction sound of an aeroplane door being sealed."
 Future Australian attorney-general Robert McClelland when praising Australia's embassy in Thailand remarked that McMillan: "… a prisoner... escaped from the Thai jail in quite exceptional and athletic circumstances.
 In terms of mere escape, it was really quite an achievement."